Feeling Safe At School: School Safety, Learning, And Mental Health

 The impact of safety on student mental health

-Psychological and physical safety are foundational to well-being, particularly regarding child development.
-Maslow’s Hierarchy of Needs places the need for safety above physiological necessities like food and water.
+Psychological and physical safety are usually seen as foundational to well-being, particularly when it comes to child development.
+Maslow’s Hierarchy of Needs places the need for safety directly after physiological necessities like food and water.
 Without safety, higher-level functions like learning and social connection cannot be fully achieved, and mental and emotional health may deteriorate.

 How school safety affects student achievement